 To reserve your desired location, complete a reservation request.

 If working with an outside graphic designer, the contract should include three rounds of edits.
-Need a designer?
-Contact UIC Publications for a design estimate.
+Need a designer or printer?
+Contact Creative & Digital Services.

 Submit proposed banner message and design to firstname.lastname@example.org at least 1 month prior to the requested installation date.